Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 - Using the remainder (%) operator is an easy way to test whether a number is divisible by another number.
 If it is, the remainder of their division is zero.

+# Updating Bindings Succinctly

+- Especially when looping, a program often needs to “update” a binding to hold a value based on that binding’s previous value.

+  - counter = counter + 1;

+  - JavaScript provides a shortcut for this. (counter += 1;)